Daredeveil/CAB-21/README.md

 1. Single line comments in python starts with '#'

-1. Document string comments ÔÕÕ comment line 1, comment line 2 É.ÕÕÕ
+1. Document string comments ''' comment line 1, comment line 2 ....'''

 4. type() command is used to see defined variable type e.g int or string or float